-it legally possible?
-Is it practical?
-If there are questions you cannot answer, list them here.
-5) Who might benefit from or be burdened by this change?
-Is there data that speaks to the potential impact of this change?
+change?
 What are the potential unintended consequences of this change?
-The general San Jose community benefits the most with this proposal since it establishes a mechanism in the City Charter for the residents to review it on a regular basis, and adds authority to place amendments directly on the ballot.
-The Mayor and City Council could possibly be considered burdened by this proposal since it shifts some authority directly back to a citizen's commission.
 6) What are the arguments against this proposal?
-Summarize the arguments you expect or data you have found in opposition to The Charter is the foundation of San Jose's government and sets forth guiding principles for its governance.
+Summarize the arguments you expect or data you have found in opposition to this recommendatio n.
+The Charter is the foundation of San Jose's government and sets forth guiding principles for its governance.
 As such, the Charter should be kept as general as possible to allow the Mayor and Council flexibility to address the needs of the community through policy.
 The Charter should not be used to directly set policy, address the "issue of the day," or advance a political agenda of any person.
 A mandated periodic review of the Charter provides an opportunity for the Charter amendment process to be used inappropriately.
-Limiting review of the Charter minimizes this risk and focuses future reviews on charter issues identified by the Mayor and/or Council, presumably by input from the community. this recommendatio n.
+Limiting review of the Charter minimizes this risk and focuses future reviews on charter issues identified by the Mayor and/or Council, presumably by input from the community.
 The Mayor and City Council are the elected representatives of the community with a full time focus on its needs.
-As such, they are closer to issues that may require an amendment to the charter, and are in a better position to determine when a Charter
+As such, they are closer to issues that may require an amendment to the charter, and are in a better position to determine when a Charter Review Commission is needed.
+7) Must this be a Charter revision?
+Can this problem be addressed without changing the charter (e.g., Council action, cultural No, a City Ordinance could be enacted that establishes the same requirement for a periodic Charter Review Commission, with the same terms.
+However, a City Ordinance is much easier to repeal than a Charter amendment providing more assurance that periodic Charter reviews will continue.